-Department of Mathematics Simon Fraser University Burnaby, B.C.
-V5A 1S6, CANADA.
+Department of Mathematics, Simon Fraser University Burnaby, B.C.
+V5A 1S6, CANADA. mmonagan@cecm.sfu.ca and rpearcea@cecm.sfu.ca

-Abstract

-A common data structure for representing multivariate polynomials is a linked list of terms sorted in a term ordering.
-When dividing polynomials using this data structure, polynomial subtraction is typically done using merging.
+Abstract.
+A common way of implementing multivariate polynomial multiplication and division is to represent polynomials as linked lists of terms sorted in a term ordering and to use repeated merging.
 This results in poor performance on large sparse polynomials.